Top 10 Health Benefits of Blueberries

 encases tiny seeds.

-Not only are blueberries yummy, they have some fantastic health benefits
+Not only are blueberries yummy, they have some fantastic health benefits which include:

 free radicals which can affect disease and aging in the body: Blue Berries